 Gomathy is a senior research fellow and lecturer at the School of Agriculture and Food Sustainability at The University of Queensland (UQ).
 Her work primarily focuses on socio-economic and gender research.
 She has played a key role in conceptualising and conducting research related to behavioural change among farmers, as well as gender equity and social inclusion in agriculture.
 She manages research on key cross-cutting issues of gender equity and socioeconomics in agrifood chains, focusing on improving food security and farmers' livelihoods in crops and vegetables, as well as Soil and Land Management for conservation agriculture.
 She has expertise in using participatory techniques to foster capacity building in rural communities.
 Through her involvement in multiple projects by The Australian Centre for International Agricultural Research (ACIAR) in countries such as Laos, Cambodia, Vietnam, Papua New Guinea, Pacific Island countries, The Philippines, and Pakistan, Gomathy has gained extensive experience as a social scientist and gender expert/consultant.
 Her significant contributions to the advancement of socio-economic and gender research in agriculture are evident in her ability to establish and maintain strong alliances and strategic partnerships with research institutions in the countries where she has worked on ACIAR projects.
-Research Monitoring, Evaluation and Learning in Practice Course description Developing and refining skills in the practice of evaluation is critical for any researcher seeking to see their research results applied to the real world.
+Research Monitoring, Evaluation and Learning in Practice Click here to enrol Course description Developing and refining skills in the practice of evaluation is critical for any researcher seeking to see their research results applied to the real world.
 Using activities and case studies, this course builds on the Monitoring, Evaluation and Learning in Research foundational course, providing participants with further opportunity to apply their foundational knowledge in real world contexts.
 Course Convenor - Ms Alison Moore

 Alison is an agricultural extension professional with 30 years' experience in community development with research experience in rural sociology.
 She has interdisciplinary science qualifications with a first degree in agricultural economics and a Masters in social planning and development.
 She has coordinated the community support program for Landcare in Queensland, Australia and has worked in Canada, Sweden, Finland, Cambodia, Timor-Leste and the Solomon Islands.
 Alison is currently the manager of The University of Queensland's (UQ) Pinjarra Hills Research Precinct and most recently she has been a member of a UQ team delivering an ACIAR project with agricultural and veterinary universities in Myanmar.
 She lectures in postgraduate courses of evaluation, social planning/community development, extension and stakeholder engagement.
 As a consultant she has conducted evaluations including with the Queensland Farmers Federation, Queensland University of Technology, the non-government sector in Timor-Leste, European Union and both Australian and Queensland Governments.
-Research Project Management in Practice Course description This course builds on the foundational Research Project Management Essentials course, enabling participants to develop additional skills in the management of research projects.
-This course further explores the topics of research project budgeting, monitoring and evaluation, project and peer review processes, and research ethics and approval processes.
-Course Convenor - Dr Karen Harper
+Ethical Research in Practice Click here to enrol Course description The extension course "Ethical Research in Practice" builds on the foundational course "Principles of Ethics in Research", where participants learn the key terms and frameworks for ethical research.
+The foundational course also explains how and why to create a culture of ethical inquiry in research settings.
+In this course, participants will go deeper into how to implement this culture of ethical inquiry.
+It will examine real-life scenarios and help participants create their own ethical research action plans.
+Participants will also use peer learning strategies and share and receive feedback on each other's action plans in a supportive community of practice environment.
+Course Convenor - Emeritus Professor Richard Baker